 Somehow, as a society we have managed to overlook this serious problem, that must stop now.
 The government grants money each year for social service providers to purchase condoms, because they are “essential items.”
 However, shelters and social service agencies receive zero government funding to cover the cost of menstrual products because they have been deemed “luxury” items.
-For women and girls in shelters and on the streets, tampons and pads have actually become a luxury item, and that is unacceptable.
+For people in shelters and on the streets, tampons and pads have actually become a luxury item, and that is unacceptable.
 We can change that, and together we will.

 Volunteers from W4W will then distribute the items to our partner organizations that serve those in need who may be on the streets or staying in shelters.
 Any size donation can help.

 Women For Women of Yakima was founded by Ranae York in 2017.
 Ranae was

 previously the Executive Director of a domestic violence and homelessness

 program in Eastern Washington State.
 She has seen firsthand the devastating

 effects that homelessness and living in poverty have on those that cannot afford

 basic essential needs.

 Ranae was driven to launch the project due to the overwhelming need in Yakima